 Pocket’s Pocket For Publishers dashboard is a suite of free features that help publishers get the most from the app.
 Trends is an intuitive set of analytics tools that allow publishers to track their content’s progress in the app, Custom Messages allows publishers to create original content that appears whenever an article is saved to Pocket from their site, and Integration allows publishers to add a Pocket button to their own sites and apps, making saving content to Pocket as simple as possible.

-Compatibility: iOS, Windows, Desktop Price: free basic version, paid subscriptions, starting at $4.99 per month, cut out ads and boost storage space Click here to integrate
+Compatibility: iOS, Windows, Desktop Price: free basic version, paid subscriptions, starting at $4.99 per month, cut out ads and boost storage space Click here to integrate with Pocket

 The Associated Press’ news aggregator app places an emphasis on local, providing users with breaking news from the Associated Press and hundreds of trusted local sources.
 Its interface may not be as glamorous as some others on this list, but with good reason: it’s an excellent news source for users who want plain facts laid bare.